Want to experience Virginia's Blue Ridge Mountains? Go to Grayson Highlands State Park for hiking trails, camping, great views and wild ponies!

 To access this trail, start at the Massie Gap Trail parking area.

-Massie Gap Trail is a nice one itself if you don’t want to continue on.
+Massie Gap Trail is nice in itself if you don’t want to continue on.
+But if you can muster up enough energy, Wilburn Ridge is fantastic.

 When you reach the top of the trail you have the option (awesome opportunity), to do a little rock scrambling for some 360-degree views!
 Totally worth it!